I use the Bluetooth on my Mac to connect wirelessly to speakers and to transfer files to other devices.

 Click on a category and choose the files or data you want to remove.
 Click the Clean button.

-Repeat the process for other categories until you have removed all the data from the “Junk Files” module.
+Repeat the process for other categories until you have removed all the data from the “System Junk” module.

-Do it all over again for the “Clutter” and “Large & Old Files” modules.
+Do it all over again for the “Mail Trash” and “Large & Old Files” modules.

 If you prefer to manually remove the downloads, you can also do this using the Finder.
 Here’s how: